kunhwiko/concepts/Kubernetes/E-network.md

 ##### Endpoint
 ```
-Endpoint
-   a) Object that shows a current/valid DNS record of host to IP addresses.
+Object that shows a current/valid DNS record of host to IP addresses.
 ```

 ##### Headless Services